 - The exact time to cook the shrimp will depend on the type of skillet materials – stainless, cast iron, ceramic, non-stick…etc. and the size of the shrimp.
-In general, sear the shrimp over medium-high to high heat about 2-3 minutes first side and 1-2 minutes flip side.
-It’s easy to over cook shrimp so scoop them out and set them aside while you stir-fry other ingredients.
+In general, sear the shrimp over medium-high to high heat for about 2-3 minutes the first side and 1-2 minutes on the flip side.
+It’s easy to overcook shrimp so scoop them out and set them aside while you stir-fry other ingredients.

-- Cook the garlic no longer than 10 seconds and you want to constantly scooping and flipping it with a spatula or wooden spoon so it doesn’t get burnt.
+- Cook the garlic for no longer than 10 seconds and you want to constantly scoop and flip it with a spatula or wooden spoon so it doesn’t get burnt.

 The beauty of this shrimp broccoli recipe is that you can easily create variety.
 Try adding sliced carrots, snow peas or sugar snap peas, or diced celery.
 Quickly hot water blanch these veggies and shock them in cold water to stop cooking.
 Please make sure that you drain the veggies before adding them to the stir-fry.